onzfonz/comp227/src/content/4/en/part4b.md

 })
 ```

-Let's also write a test that verifies that a task without content will not be saved into the database.
+Let's also add a test that verifies that a task without content will not be saved into the database.

 ```js
 test('task without content is not added', async () => {